plone/training/deployment/in-operation.rst

 Varnish's control channel is limited to use by localhost and has no secret.

-In a multi-Plone configuration, where you set up multiple, separate Plone servers with separate load-balancing front ends, our VCL setup does the dispatching to the different front ends.
+In a multi-Plone configuration, where you set up multiple, separate Plone servers with separate load-balancing frontends, our VCL setup does the dispatching to the different frontends.

 Web Hosting
 -----------